fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/transactions.md

 {% autocrossref %}

 One thing all signature hash types sign is the transaction's [locktime][/en/glossary/locktime]{:#term-locktime}{:.term}.
-(Called nLockTime in the Bitcoin Core source code.)
+(Called nLockTime in the Fabcoin Core source code.)
 The locktime indicates the earliest time a transaction can be added to the block chain.